-- Choose a local area: Not surprisingly, having people travel miles and miles by car is not eco-friendly.
+- Choose a local area: Not surprisingly, traveling miles and miles by car is not eco-friendly.
 The more localized the event the better.
 Not that it’s not fun to explore other areas, but long travel is more taxing on the planet.

-- Go reusable: You can use a reusable picnic basket for a smaller family event or reusable bags and boxes to carry a lot of gear for a large event.
-You should aim for reusable dishes and cups – which is tough (see other options below).
-You can easily take along reusable silverware and cloth napkins – tip – head to a thrift store if you don’t have enough old cloth napkins and silverware.
+- Go reusable: Use a reusable picnic basket for a smaller family event or reusable bags and boxes to carry a lot of gear for a large event.
+Aim for reusable dishes and cups.
+You can easily take along reusable silverware, reusable sandwich bags, and cloth napkins – tip – head to a thrift store if you don’t have enough old cloth napkins and silverware.
 You can always use the cloth napkins to clean with later and re-donate the silverware once summer is over.
 Reusable water bottles for a smaller event are always eco-friendly.

 - Go organic and local: You don’t have to plan an entirely locally sourced organic food spread, but obviously organics are a good thing and organics grown locally are even better.